hugobaraujo88/brfederalbudget/README.md

 **7)** Historical data from 2014 to 2023 is extracted, processed, and sent to Azure SQL using a Python script. (kindly review this file [download_orcamento_federal.py](https://github.com/hugobaraujo88/orcamentogovfed/blob/main/download_orcamento_federal.py) and this [send_historical_to_sql.py](https://github.com/hugobaraujo88/brfederalbudget/blob/main/send_historical_to_sql.py))

-**8)** Finally, after running the queries located in the [SQL Scripts](https://github.com/hugobaraujo88/brfederalbudget/tree/main/SQL%20Scripts) folder, which are automatically executed each time the loading pipeline is triggered, he dashboard is created in Power BI via direct query.
+**8)** Finally, after running the queries located in the [SQL Scripts](https://github.com/hugobaraujo88/brfederalbudget/tree/main/SQLscripts) folder, which are automatically executed each time the loading pipeline is triggered, he dashboard is created in Power BI via direct query.

 ## Dashboard

 ![dashboard](https://raw.githubusercontent.com/hugobaraujo88/brfederalbudget/main/img/printDashboard.png)

-Download of the dashboard that uses direct query with the Azure SQL database (PBIX file for opening in Power BI): [Orçamento Do Governo Federal - Panorama - Azure](https://github.com/hugobaraujo88/brfederalbudget/raw/main/Dashboard%20Power%20BI/OrcamentoGovernoFederalPanorama%20-%20azure.pbix).

-Download of the dashboard without the Azure infrastructure, featuring imported and updated data up to September 2023 (PBIX file for opening in Power BI): [Orçamento Do Governo Federal - Panorama](https://github.com/hugobaraujo88/brfederalbudget/raw/main/Dashboard%20Power%20BI/OrcamentoGovernoFederalPanorama.pbix).
+Download of the dashboard featuring imported and updated data up to September 2023 (PBIX file for opening in Power BI): [Orçamento Do Governo Federal - Panorama](https://github.com/hugobaraujo88/brfederalbudget/raw/main/Dashboard%20Power%20BI/FederalGovernmentBudgetOverview.pbix).

 ## Project requirements